 All individuals and groups are always expected to respect and treat these spaces as sacred.
 Furniture and furnishings should not be moved or rearranged without prior approval.
-Usage of food and drink in Doerr Chapel must be approved by the Director of Campus Ministry.
+Usage of food and drink in Doerr Chapel must be approved by the Coordinator for Service and Spirituality.